IntelMin/IntelMin/README.md

 Well versed in various programming languages, frameworks and platforms, and also strong with DevOps, team collaboration, and projects management.

-A quick learner, hardworking, committed team player, proactive self-starter, resourceful manager and capable of handling stressful conditions.
+A quick learner, hardworking, committed team player, proactive self-starter, resourceful manager and capable of handling stressful conditions.</i>